mihaiandrei97/nuxt3-vercel/README.md

-# Nuxt 3 with API hosted on NETLIFY
+# Nuxt 3 with API hosted on vercel